ccbiozhaw/FAST-PETase_stability/README.md

 e) Energy of unfolding calculation

+Please note, that the latter relies on external standalone software of EvoEF1, EvoEF2 and FoldX:

+PLEASE INSERT LINKS HERE

 ## Citation
-Please cite the following review if you found this ressource helpful: t.b.d.
+Please cite the following publication if you found this ressource helpful: t.b.d.